A definition of key terms is attached to this document. Your attention is also drawn to the Trust’s Privacy policy.

 Personal data processed by the Trust

 The Trust will always respect our data subject’s rights, which are stated in our Privacy policy.
-The Trust will only process personal data where we have obtained consent, where there is a legal basis to do so, or because we have a legitimate interest to carry out our charitable objectives and fulfil contractual obligations to provide data subjects with services, products, or information they have requested.
+The Trust will only process personal data where it has a lawful base to do so, for example where we have obtained consent, where it is determined the Trust has a legitimate interest to carry out our charitable objectives, or where it is necessary to fulfil contractual obligations to provide services, products, or information.
 Where we rely on a legitimate interest, we will always ensure that it is done in a way that respects the rights of our data subjects.

-The collection, processing and storage functions are regularly reviewed to check that data is accurate, adequate, relevant, secure and limited to that which is necessary.
-Data protection and security controls are recorded in the risk register, which is regularly reviewed.
-Training is also provided for employees, trustees, Support and Grants Committee members and volunteers on data protection.
+The collection, processing and storage of personal information by the Trust are regularly reviewed to check that the personal data we hold is accurate, adequate, relevant, secure and limited to that which is necessary.
+Data protection and security controls are recorded in the Trust’s risk register, which is regularly reviewed.
+Training is provided for staff, trustees, Support and Grants Committee members and volunteers on data protection matters both on appointment and at least biannually thereafter.

-The Trust obtains personal data from applicants for financial assistance, our volunteer visitors and supporters, trustees and Support and Grants Committee members and from third parties.
+The Trust obtains personal data from individuals who are seeking financial assistance, our volunteer visitors and supporters, trustees and Support and Grants Committee members and from third parties.
 The data is required to ensure that its charitable objectives are carried out effectively, fairly and in compliance with legislation.

 Liaison with The Chartered Governance Institute UK & Ireland

-In order to confirm applicants’ relationship to The Chartered Governance Institute UK & Ireland, the Trust has access to The Institute’s database of members’ records.
-This access also allows the Trust to record donations received from the Institute’s members and assists with the administration of Gift Aid claims, and assists with the facilitation of the awards of bursaries and prizes to students.
-The Trust also seeks liaison with the Institute to confirm and make payment of The Institute’s membership subscriptions as appropriate and seeks liaison with the Institute to raise awareness of the opportunity of support available from the Trust.
-The Institute services the administration, support and IT systems, and employees must also comply with The Institute’s own Data Protection Policy.
+In order to confirm applicants’ relationship to The Chartered Governance Institute UK & Ireland, the Trust has access to the Institute’s database of members’ records.
+This access also allows the Trust to record donations received from the Institute’s members and assists with the administration of Gift Aid claims and assists with the facilitation of the awards of bursaries and prizes to students.
+The Trust also seeks liaison with the Institute to confirm and make payment of the Institute’s membership subscriptions as appropriate and seeks liaison with the Institute to raise awareness of the opportunity of support available from the Trust.
+The Institute services the Trust’s administration, support and IT systems, and staff must also comply with the Institute’s own Data Protection Policy.

 Beneficiaries

-Information on applicants to the Trust is held on a separate database to the Institute’s records and on a separate password protected server.
-All details are kept confidential and are securely stored or used only to assist with the administration of a request and provision of any benefit.
+Information on applications made to the Trust is only accessible by the Trust and all personal data is held on a separate database to the Institute’s database of members’ records and on a separate password protected server.
+All details are kept confidential and are securely stored or used only to assist with the administration of the individuals request to the Trust and provision of any subsequent benefit.
+All applications considered by the Trust’s Support and Grants Committee are anonymised.
+Names and addressed are only available to the administration, and only disclosed where a visitor is appointed to support the individual.
 For example, each applicant is allocated a reference number.
-Only details regarding specific circumstances are provided to the Chairman and the Committee, along with the allocated number and statement of the applicant’s hometown.
-Names and addresses are not disclosed, other than to the visitor and The Institute’s employees required to administer the support.

 Visitors